nodegui/svelte-nodegui/website/docs/guides/handle-events.md

 title: Handle Events
 ---

 Svelte NodeGui allows you to listen to various events that might originate from the underlying Qt widgets.
-These events can either be a simple button click or a text change on a lineedit or even something like window being hidden and shown.
+These events can either be a simple button click or a text change on a LineEdit or even something like window being hidden and shown.

 In order to do this we need to attach an event listener to the respective widget.